 How to Disable the TPM check-in Registry to Install Windows 11 on Unsupported Hardware?

-This method helps bypass strict hardware requirements to install Windows 11 on unsupported hardware PCs.
-But, your computer needs at least a TPM 1.2 module.
-In another way, you cannot bypass the TPM requirement to install Windows 11.
-If you have TPM 1.2, you can follow this tutorial to create Windows 11 Installation media on your computer.
-Else you can use any method that you would like to use.
+This method allows you to bypass the strict hardware requirements and install Windows 11 on PCs with unsupported hardware.
+However, your computer must have at least a TPM 1.2 module.
+Put differently, you cannot sidestep the TPM requirement for Windows 11 installation.
+If your system supports TPM 1.2, you can follow this tutorial to create Windows 11 installation media.
+Otherwise, you’re free to choose any alternative method you prefer.

 Step 1.
 Firstly, open the Registry Editor on the PC where you want to install Windows 11.

 Step 2.
-Now, when the Registry Editor window opens, navigate to the following key in the left sidebar:-
+When the Registry Editor window opens, navigate to the following key in the left sidebar:-